-If your labs are normal and yet you are experiencing symptoms, that lab number may not be what’s normal for you.
+If your labs are normal and yet you experience symptoms, that lab number may not be what’s normal for you.
 If any of your hormone levels are out of sync, you may develop symptoms of hormone imbalance, and life becomes uncomfortable.

-What is a Bioidentical Testosterone Hormone?
+What is a Bio-identical Testosterone Hormone?

 Hormones are made by parts of the body called glands.
 They are messengers that inform other parts of the body when and how to work.
-Most tasks in the body are handled by hormones, including sex, brain function, and energy.
-Growth, and the breakdown of foods, just to name a few.
+Most tasks in the body are handled by hormones, including sex and brain function, energy, growth, and the breakdown of foods, just to name a few.
 When hormones are out of balance, many symptoms cause your lifestyle to be impacted negatively.

 Everyone has testosterone.
 Some produce more than others, but it is an important hormone and plays a vital part in reproduction, growth, and maintaining a healthy body.
 Sex hormone production contributes to secondary sex characteristics like deep voices and facial hair in men and higher voices and breasts in women.
 Female bodies produce a small amount of testosterone along with estrogen.

-Low testosterone in women changes throughout life, during the menstrual cycle, and sometimes during the day.
+Testosterone in women changes throughout life, during the menstrual cycle, and sometimes during the day.
 Women have testosterone produced by the female adrenal glands and ovaries.
 Testosterone helps maintain strong bones, contributes to lean muscle mass, helps with weight loss, improves energy and mood, and helps prevent many age-related chronic diseases.
 However, studies have shown that low testosterone causes heart disease, breast cancer, Alzheimer’s disease, osteoporosis, and diabetes.

 Some healthcare providers claim that women don’t need testosterone.
 However, while women don’t need much testosterone, the small amount they need has vital benefits.